ChenLiu-1996/CitationMap/README.md

 </div>

-&#127942; The **first free tool** in the world to visualize your Google Scholar citations on a world map.
+&#127942; The **world's first free tool** to visualize your Google Scholar citations on a world map.

 &#127919; There is **no need to fork** this repo unless you want to make custom changes.